FC Telavi: Sponsors

+In late 2022, the club announced a partnership deal with a wine-producing company based in Telavi.

 Stadium

-Givi Chokheli football ground is home to FC Telavi, although the club played most of their home games in the last two seasons on Kavkasioni Rugby Arena.
+Givi Chokheli football ground is home to FC Telavi, although the club played most of their home games in the last several seasons at 2,000-seater Kavkasioni Rugby Arena.

 In October 2020, local authorities made a presentation on construction plans for a brand new stadium.